roysushmita/8-weeks-SQL-challenge/README.md

 # 8-weeks-SQL-challenge

 Welcome to my 8-Week SQL Challenge repository!
-Here, you'll find my solutions to the engaging SQL case studies from the [Danny's data](https://8weeksqlchallenge.com/).
+Here, you'll find my solutions to the engaging SQL case studies from the [DATAWITHDANNY](https://8weeksqlchallenge.com/).

 Feel free to delve into the challenges, and let's connect on [LinkedIn](https://www.linkedin.com/in/sushmita-roy-341abb267/) for discussions or questions!